- Cricut machines are a great way of digitally bringing the patterns you create into the real world.

 2. Make sure your Bluetooth is turned on, or connect the USB cable

-- Make sure your Cricut machine is turned on, and not more than 3-4 meters away from your PC.
+- Ensure your Cricut machine is turned on and not more than 3-4 meters away from your PC.

-- Press Win+ X keys on your keyboard -> select Settings.
+- Press Windows + X keys on your keyboard and select Settings.

 - Click the Devices option.

-- Make sure that Bluetooth is toggled On -> click Add Bluetooth or other device.
+- Ensure Bluetooth is toggled On, then click Add Bluetooth or other device.

 - Select Bluetooth and wait for your PC to recognize the Cricut machine.

-In order to connect your Cricut machine through a USB cable, simply connect the cables to both of the peripherals and follow the on-screen instructions to install the required USB driver.
+To connect your Cricut machine through a USB cable, connect the wires to both peripherals and follow the on-screen instructions to install the required USB driver.

 3. Install the USB drivers manually

-- Press Win+ X keys on your keyboard -> select Device Manager.
+- Press Windows + X keys on your keyboard and select Device Manager.

-- Inside Device Manager -> find the Cricut machine in the list -> right-click it -> select Update Driver Software.
+- Find the Cricut machine in the list, right-click it and select Update driver.

-- Select Browse my computer for the driver software.
+- Select Browse my computer for the drivers.

-- Type %APPDATA% inside the search box -> select Browse.
+- Type %APPDATA% inside the search box, then select Browse.

-- Once that folder is selected -> click Ok -> Click Next.
+- Once that folder is selected, click Ok, then click Next.

-Please feel free to let us know if this guide helped you solve your issue by using the comment section below.
+Please let us know if this guide helped you solve your issue by using the comment below.